Shola von Reinhold: LOTE

-LOTE 's protagonist Mathilda Adamarola sets out to recover "forgotten artistic and literary figures of the past", whom they call "Transfixions”.
+LOTEs protagonist Mathilda Adamarola is a researcher in a London archive who sets out to recover "forgotten artistic and literary figures of the past", especially "Black, queer, trans, and/or femme figures".
+She calls these figures "Transfixions”.
+These "Transfixions" include both fictional and real figures.
+The real names include "1920s aesthete and socialite Stephen Tennant and the Bright Young Things", and Roberte Horth, an early 20th century writer from French Guiana who lived in Paris.

-Mathilda's "Transfixions" include real and fictional figures, including "1920s aesthete and socialite Stephen Tennant and the Bright Young Things", and Roberte Horth, an early 20th century writer from French Guiana who lived in Paris.
-In the National Portrait Gallery archive, Mathilda encounters Hermia Druitt, a Black Scottish poet.
+While sifting through an uncatalogued collection of photographs in the National Portrait Gallery archive, Mathilda encounters Hermia Druitt, a forgotten Black Scottish poet (invented by von Reinhold).
+This leads her to join an artist residency in the small European town of Dun, where she joins forces with other residents to "deep-dive" into Druitt and the associated cult of "the Luxuries".
 Mathilda's approach to understanding Druitt's life and work relates to processes of "literary recovery" practiced by "feminist scholars in the 1970s and 1980s who sought to correct the male biases of the British literary canon."

 In the novel, decadence, glamour or luxury are forms of "resistance [...] an opposition to the Whiteness that has always told Black people that they are too ornamented", with the protagonists identifying how "this prejudice has its roots in colonialist contempt for African culture".